-All university beds are required to stay in their designated room and may not be removed for any reason.
+All University beds are required to stay in their designated room and may not be removed for any reason.

-Speakers in Residence Halls are for personal use only.
+Speakers in residence halls are for personal use only.
 Any speaker or amplification device which can be heard from outside a student’s residential space is not allowed.
 Any requests by staff or residents to lower the volume should be respected.

-All pets, other than university approved/registered Emotional Support Animals and/or Service Animals and non-carnivorous fish, are prohibited in and around residential facilities, administrative buildings, and any food venue on campus (this is for ESA’s only as per accordance with the Residential Life Policy signed at the moment of registration).
+All pets, other than University approved/registered Emotional Support Animals and/or Service Animals and non-carnivorous fish, are prohibited in and around residential facilities, administrative buildings, and any food venue on campus (this is for ESA’s only as per accordance with the Residential Life Policy signed at the moment of registration).
 This includes, but is not limited to, all courtyards, breezeways, common spaces and parking lots within the residential communities.
 Fish must be stored in tanks of 15 gallons or less while in the residential facilities.

 Pets/animals are welcome on our campus grounds as long as they are leashed or tethered.
 Any disruption to normal activities caused by these visiting pets/animals will incur in a notice of immediate removal from the premises.

-Any student who is observed, or any student whose guest is observed, with a dog, cat or other prohibited animal – visiting or residing – on residential premises will incur a $100.00 fine.
+Any student who is observed, or any student whose guest is observed, with a dog, cat or other prohibited animal – visiting or residing – on residential premises will incur a $100.00 fee.
 If the pet is not removed within 24 hours, students are subject to increased fees, further disciplinary action, and removal of the animal.

 Students are also discouraged from feeding any stray animals around campus.